binary code

 Innovative Curriculum - MS in Cyber Physical Systems

-The MS in Cyber-Physical Systems is available on Northeastern’s campus in Boston, MA and at the regional campus in Toronto, Canada.
+The MS in Cyber-Physical Systems is available on Northeastern’s campus in Boston, MA and at the campus in Toronto, Canada.

 Toronto, Canada Campus: This institution has been granted consent by the Minister of Colleges and Universities to offer this degree program for a five-year term starting January 18, 2023.
 Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing bodies or other educational institutions.)